 Partial or complete airway obstruction due to blockage

 Tracheostomy in a false passage

 In the case of respiratory distress, you should take these immediate steps:

 Call for assistance.

-Provide oxygen via tracheostomy or face mask.
+Provide 100% high flow oxygen via tracheostomy or face mask.
 Manually ventilate if required with a bag- valve mask (BVM) apparatus.

 Check the oxygen source and connections, cuff inflation and humidifier.

 If an inner cannula is in situ, check to see if there is a blockage and change it if required.